Getting started

 authors

-to contain your username. - Change
+to properly credit yourself. - Change

 source